Lake schools join national anti-bullying effort

 We encourage every parent, teacher, administrator, student and Lake County resident to unite with us in delivering the message that bullying has no place in our schools or in our communities.
 As adults, we can set an example by showing children how to handle conflicts peacefully.
 We can also speak out and stand up for others who are being victimized.

-The theme for this year’s National Bullying Prevention Month is, “Together we can create a world without bullying.”
+The theme for this year’s National Bullying Prevention Month was, “Together we can create a world without bullying.”
 We all have a role to play.
 Let’s work together to achieve that goal.